IgnacyWie/unchained-next/README.md

 [](https://turbo.build/)
 [](https://www.prisma.io/)

 **Unchained Next** is an open-source playbook and boilerplate designed to replace the "Vercel + Clerk + Neon" tax with a robust, self-hosted alternative.
-We provide the configuration, manifests, and guides to run a modern full-stack app using industry-standard open-source tools.
+We provide configuration, manifests, and guides to run a modern full-stack app using industry-standard open-source tools.

+---

 ## 🚀 Why Unchained?